 What programs are offered?

-The ANSC offers a variety of programs for individuals, as well as groups, which include schools, homeschools, Girl Scouts, Boy Scouts, etc. Our programs start as young as age 3 and range up to adults.
+The ANSC offers a variety of programs for individuals, as well as groups, which include schools, homeschools, and more.
+Our programs start as young as age 3 and range up to adults.
 To learn more visit our Education, Events, and Camps and Programs webpages.

 What volunteer or internship opportunities are offered at the ANSC?